On a general many-dimensional excited random walk: On the number of distinct sites visited by the cookie process

-Denote by $B(x,s)=\{y\in\Z^d: \|y-x\|\le s\}$ the discrete ball centered in~$x$ and with radius~$s$.
+Denote by $B(x,s)=\{y\in\Z^d\dvtx \|y-x\|\le s\}$ the discrete ball centered in $x$ and with radius $s$.\vadjust{\goodbreak}

-Consistently with the discussion in Section~\ref{s_intro}, let $\{Y_n\}_{n\in N}$ be a process which satisfies Conditions~B, E, C$_A$ with $A=\emptyset$ (i.e., $Y$ is a $d$-dimensional martingale with uniformly bounded increments and some uniform ellipticity).
+Consistently with the discussion in Section~\ref{sintro}, let $\{Y_n\}_{n\in N}$ be a process which satisfies Conditions~\ref{ConditionB},~\ref{ConditionE}, \hyperlink{ConditionCA}{C$_A$} with $A=\varnothing$ (i.e., $Y$ is a $d$-dimensional martingale with uniformly bounded increments and some uniform ellipticity).

-Now, we obtain some properties of the process~$Y$ needed in the course of the proof of our results.
+Now we obtain some properties of the process $Y$ needed in the course of the proof of our results. \begin{lmm} There exist $b\in(0,1)$ and $\gamma'_2>0$ (depending only on $K$, $h$,~$r$) such that